jas023/Python-programs/README.md

-# Python Games 🎮
+# Python Programs 🎮

 <hr>

-This repository contains a growing collection of simple Python games I created while learning and practicing Python programming.
+This repository contains a growing collection of simple Python programs, created while learning and practicing Python programming.
-Each game is built with basic Python concepts and is meant to be beginner-friendly.
+Each program is built with basic Python concepts and is meant to be beginner-friendly.
 <hr>
 ** 🎯 Purpose
 <br>